The Future of Space Tourism

 Where we are now

-Suborbital spaceflight aims to reach an altitude of over 300,000 feet, reaching the Karman line, which is the benchmark to define where outer space begins.
+The sub-orbital segment dominated the market in 2022, accounting for 49.3% of the overall market share and aims to reach an altitude of over 300,000 feet, reaching the Karman line, which is the benchmark to define where outer space begins.
 Currently there are two major players competing in this field, Virgin Galactic, part of Richard Branson’s empire and Blue Origin, run by Amazon’s billionaire founder Jeff Bezos.
 Both of the companies’ systems are rocket-powered and capable of carrying up to six passengers on a flight.
-Virgin has flown 5 staff members already during test flights and plan to fly founder Richard Branson to mark the beginning of Virgin Galactic’s commercial service.
-Blue origin has still not flown any passengers but has completed 12 successful test runs.
-Both companies will be targeting high net worth individuals with Virgin already selling 600 seats for between $200,000 and $250,000 and Blue Origin expected to do the same.
+Virgin has completed four successful flights however recently filed for bankruptcy after failing to find funding, Blue origin however has now flown 32 passengers on the New Sheppard alongside a number of uncrewed flights carrying payloads onboard.

 Unlike suborbital spaceflight which gives passengers a few minutes in space at an altitude of 300,000 feet, orbital spaceflight goes much further than this.
 Passengers are likely to spend between a few days in space up to over a week at an altitude of over 1.3 million feet.
 The final quarter of 2021 is likely to be a huge for tourists in orbital spaceflight, with two major companies Space Adventures and Axiom Space announcing up to nine seats to orbit available for purchase by either individuals or organizations.